 Responsible data management has increasingly become an expected element of high quality research.
-Funding body mandates both nationally and internationally, are reflecting this change, and funders now place emphasis on providing evidence of appropriate provision for data management and curation in grant applications.
+Discussing what is to be collected, the amount being collected (size of files), security of data collected, ownership, responsibility, etc., are issues important not only to the the individual researcher but also to the institution where the research is taking place.
+Funding body mandates both nationally and internationally are also considering these issues and have placed emphasis on researchers providing evidence of appropriate provision for data management and curation in grant applications.

 Author/Copyright holder: Ian.
 Copyright terms and licence: CC BY-NC-ND 2.0